-After an early career in Australia & Ghana, Len moved to Peru in 1955 to join Cerro de Pasco Corp., owner of several mines with one of the most complex metallurgical operations in the world.
-Len was quickly promoted through multiple positions, ultimately being named Director of Metallurgy.
-It was at La Oroya that Len met Rosa Haydee Navarro Talavera, a nurse at the local hospital.
-They married in Peru 1957 and remain married 60 years later.
+After an early career in Australia & Ghana, Harris moved to Peru in 1955 to join Cerro de Pasco Corp., owner of several mines with one of the most complex metallurgical operations in the world.
+Harris was quickly promoted through multiple positions, ultimately being named Director of Metallurgy.
+It was at La Oroya that Harris met Rosa Haydee Navarro Talavera, a nurse at the local hospital.
+They married in Peru in 1957 and remain married 60 years later.

-Throughout his career, Len understood the value of engaging with employees and the surrounding communities.
+Throughout his career, Harris understood the value of engaging with employees and the surrounding communities.
 When he joined Yanacocha, Peru was plagued by civil war.
 Terrorists killed thousands of people, including Rosa’s brother, and decimated infrastructure.
-Worried about the people, Len commissioned a study which documented a high degree of poverty, malnutrition and disease in the area.
-Len hired doctors and collaborated with the mine owners, government organizations, non-government organizations, the military, churches, contractors and suppliers of goods and services to the mine to fight these issues.
+Worried about the people, Harris commissioned a study which documented a high degree of poverty, malnutrition and disease in the area.
+Harris hired doctors and collaborated with the mine owners, government organizations, non-government organizations, the military, churches, contractors and suppliers of goods and services to the mine to fight these issues.

-Len enlisted Rosa to form a Ladies’ Association that would "start with the children" in easing the health and education challenges.
-Len and Rosa denounced "hand-out" programs, insisting on "hand-up" programs designed to teach people to help themselves rather than depending on the mine for support.
-The Association eventually grew to over 100 women and more than 5,000 children under their leadership.
+Harris enlisted Rosa to form a Ladies’ Association that would "start with the children" in easing the health and education challenges.
+The Harris’s denounced "hand-out" programs, insisting on "hand-up" programs designed to teach people to help themselves rather than depending on the mine for support.
+The Ladies’ Association eventually grew to over 100 women and more than 5,000 children under their leadership.
 Their work included school improvements, hot lunch programs, installation of potable water plants and latrines, midwifery and occupational skills training, health and dental education and training in nutrition and sustainable farming techniques.

-In 1994, Len was named President and General Manager Newmont Peru and Vice President and General Manager Newmont Latin America.
-He retired from Newmont in 1995 and since has served on dozens of mining company boards, held leadership positions in many mining societies, and received numerous prestigious awards including the Hoover Medal and the MMSA Gold Medal.
+In 1994, Harris was named President and General Manager, Newmont Peru and Vice President and General Manager, Newmont Latin America.
+He retired from Newmont in 1995 and since has served on dozens of mining company boards, held leadership positions in many mining societies and has received numerous prestigious awards including SME’s President’s Citation, Randol Gold & Silver Forum’s Mining Man of the Millennium, the Hoover Medal and the MMSA Gold Medal.